apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Singapore hangs first woman in 19 years after she was convicted of trafficking 31 grams of heroin**
+**Emmy Awards Postponed Amid Actor and Writer Strikes**

-You can read more about it [here](https://apnews.com/article/singapore-woman-executed-drug-trafficking-d73c6cff32d6f8065cc0b7e6dd098e00).
+You can read more about it [here](https://www.hollywoodreporter.com/tv/tv-news/2023-emmy-awards-postponed-1235533602/).

 ## Requirements
 - Python 3.8